MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 **When you have a subscription that includes protection only (an Office 365 subscription that includes the Azure Rights Management service):**

 - Rights Management templates for your tenant are displayed in the **Azure Information Protection - Global policy** blade, in the **Protection templates** section.
 No labels are displayed.
-You also see configuration settings that are specific to classification and labeling, but these either have no effect on your templates or cannot be configured.
+You also see configuration settings that are specific to classification and labeling, but these settings either have no effect on your templates or cannot be configured.

 ## Default templates

-When you obtain your subscription for Azure Information Protection or for an Office 365 subscription that includes the Azure Rights Management service, two default templates are automatically created for your tenant that restrict access to authorized users in your organization.
-When these two templates are created, they have the permissions that are listed in the [Configuring usage rights for Azure Rights Management](configure-usage-rights.md#rights-included-in-the-default-templates) documentation.
+When you obtain your subscription for Azure Information Protection or for an Office 365 subscription that includes the Azure Rights Management service, two default templates are automatically created for your tenant.
+These templates restrict access to authorized users in your organization.
+When these templates are created, they have the permissions that are listed in the [Configuring usage rights for Azure Rights Management](configure-usage-rights.md#rights-included-in-the-default-templates) documentation.

 In addition, the templates are configured to allow offline access for seven days and do not have an expiration date.